-1913 Avenue G • Resource #132 • circa 1920 • now Soul's Harvest Deliverance Center
+1913 Avenue G • Resource #132 • circa 1920

-Construction and design details indicate that this elaborate Romanesque Revival style building was constructed circa 1920.
+Construction and design details indicate that this elaborate Richardsonian Romanesque style building was constructed circa 1920.
 A smaller earlier church is shown at this location on the 1911 Sanborn map.
-This building is shown on the 1928 and 1950 editions as the First Methodist Episcopal Church South.
+This building is shown on the on the 1928 and 1950 editions as the First Methodist Episcopal Church South.

-Appendix
+Appendix A